 On any given day, you’re bound to see bicyclists out and about in Florida and you might be wondering where they’re permitted to be riding their bikes.
 Before you get upset that someone is riding in the street or on a sidewalk, it’s helpful to know that bicycles are allowed to share those spaces with motor vehicles and pedestrians.

 For your safety, it’s best to avoid wearing headphones or earbuds while riding your bike in traffic, even when riding in a bike lane or on a sidewalk.
 You want to be able to see and hear the things happening around you.
+Bicycles are permitted on sidewalks but bicyclists riding on the sidewalk must yield to the right-of-way of any pedestrians and must give an audible signal before overtaking and passing a pedestrian.

 Anyone under the age of 16 is required to wear a helmet while operating a bicycle so before you head out, make sure everyone is wearing a bicycle helmet that fits properly to keep safe in case there’s an accident or fall while you’re riding.